chrisy781/Computer_Vision_Group_27/readme.md

 The following techniques were used on the second dataset (Roboflow):
 1. Brightness increase/decrease

-The second dataset did not need the rotation and tiling since it contained more datapoints.
+The **Roboflow Golfballs** dataset did not need the rotation and tiling since it contained more datapoints.
 Tiling was also not feasable since this dataset did not contain many images that contained multiple golfballs

 YoloV4 itself comes with data augmentation as well.
 It makes use of the following techniques:
 **For the backbone (classifier)[1]:**